 Work placements – The courses in German universities provide options for voluntary and mandatory work placements to students so that they can gain professional experience during the study.
 Some companies pay the students and some do not.

 Access to Schengen area – Germany being a part of the Schengen agreement would prove to be advantageous for you as you can move across 26 countries like Austria, Belgium, Greece, Poland, Switzerland, etc. without restrictions.

 Scholarship to cover living costs – Scholarships by DAAD (German Academic Exchange Service) are provided to students above 18 years of age considering their previous academic achievements, letter of recommendation from a university teacher in Germany, personality traits, etc.

 Availability of courses in English – German universities offer courses in English and German language.
 You can take up a course in English and then switch your course to German once you think you have acquired a good command over the language.

 A chance to learn the German language – German is one of the most commonly spoken languages of the world.
 If you know English, learning German would be easy because the words in both languages are linked.
 For instance, Haus(German) – house(English), Blau(German) – blue(English), hallo(German) – hello(English).
 Many words such as alarm, balance, chance, detail, index, partner, etc. are the same in both the languages.

-- 6.5 (overall) and 6.0 (in each section) for post-graduation
+1. 6.5 (overall) and 6.0 (in each section) for post-graduation

-- 6.0 (overall) and 5.5 (in each section) for graduation
+2. 6.0 (overall) and 5.5 (in each section) for graduation

-- Pass A1 level in the German language
+• Pass A1 level in the German language

 • University Entrance Qualification Examination: it is to be given by all those international students whose education is not recognized by the university they are applying to.
 The aim is to check the basic subject knowledge of the student and proficiency in the German language.

 • Subject-specific tests such as JEE Advanced for Engineering, Science, Technology and Mathematics; GRE/GATE for postgraduate courses; GMAT for post-graduation in Business and Management are required by some universities.
 Most of them conduct an aptitude assessment test before admission.

-- A valid passport
+1. A valid passport

-- IELTS scorecard
+2. IELTS scorecard

-- Statement of Purpose
+3. Statement of Purpose

-- Completed application form
+4. Completed application form

-- 4 passport size colored photographs (background should be white)
+5. 4 passport size colored photographs (background should be white)

-- Mark sheet of class XII (for graduation) and of class XII and graduation (for post-graduation)
+6. Mark sheet of class XII (for graduation) and of class XII and graduation (for post-graduation)

-School leaving certificate if your school is recognized by the international office of the university where you apply.
+7. School leaving certificate if your school is recognized by the international office of the university where you apply.
 If not recognized, you have to appear for a preparatory course under studienkolleg for admission to German universities.

-- Certificate of proficiency in the German language: The German Language Test for Admission to Higher Education (DSH) or the German as a Foreign Language test (TestDaF).
+8. Certificate of proficiency in the German language: The German Language Test for Admission to Higher Education (DSH) or the German as a Foreign Language test (TestDaF).
 Reading comprehension (60 minutes), listening comprehension (40 minutes), written expression (60 minutes) and oral expression (35 minutes).
 The ratings are done on TestDaF levels- under TDN3, TDN 3, TDN 4, or TDN 5.
 Usually, TDN 4 would suffice for admission to a German university.
 The approved test centers in India are present in New Delhi, Bangalore, Madras, Coimbatore, and Pune.
 The fee for the test is around INR 7500.